Grlee316/IMU_Project_Vision/Readme.md

 # This Repository is for the IMU PROJECT - EGR 4820 - 4830

-This Repo will contains the development of the Computer Vision Aspect of this project The main maintainer and contributor for this project is me, Jonathan Hanbali
+This Repo will contains the development of the Computer Vision Aspect of this project The main maintainer and contributor for this project is me, Jonathan Hanbali.

-For more information of the MATLAB functions that are being used, please check our wiki page
+For more information of the MATLAB functions that are being used, please check our wiki page.
+For this project, we are using MATLAB version 2021b

 For more information about the parent repository for this project, please visit:
 [Hoof - IMU](https://github.com/kyobg/HOOF-IMU)